A. Implicit Definition by Functional Relation; Scientific Significance of Terms Implicitly Defined by Their Functional Relations

 If a current-point-to-a-current-point correspondence (basic ) is distinguished from and related to current-point-to-future-indeterminate-series correspondence (surplus) by their distinct correspondences with points currently exiting into the standard of living, and if these distinct correspondences, named basic and surplus, cover the whole process in a dichotomous Porphyrean arrangement, then one cannot think of basic without thinking of surplus, and vice versa.
 The intelligibilities of each are given implicitly by the other.

 Basic production (point-to-point in an algebraic function of the first degree) is what limits and determines surplus production, and surplus production (point-to-line in an indeterminate series) is what limits and determines basic production.
-Production is of one or the other.
+Production for sale is of one or the other.

 Productive flows have concomitant dummy money flows.
 The production of a product or service is completed by its sale.
 A product is “under process” in the current process until it is sold.
 Productive flows are correlated with their payments flows.